Chapter 2 : Fool in the Rain

 Remus rolled his eyes.

 “Sometimes I feel like I’m surrounded by idiots.”

 “At least we’re entertaining idiots!”
 Sirius finally replied after swallowing his breakfast.
 “And we wouldn’t have this problem if you just let me pass out the cards by myself!”

-Remus raised his eyebrow and playfully smirked at Sirius before getting up from his seat at the Gryffindor table in the Great Hall.
+Remus raised his eyebrow and playfully smirked at Sirius before getting up from his seat at the Gryffindor table.
 After swinging his bag over his shoulder, he joined his best friends as they made their way out towards the Black Lake.
 Soon, Remus felt hot and when the Marauders settled on the edge of the water under a large willow tree, he stripped off his beige sweater.
 The werewolf then tucked his white t-shirt into his chocolate corduroys and fished his black square sunglasses out his pocket.

 “Merlin, it’s a gorgeous day,” Sirius said with complete awe as he looked up at the bright blue sky above him.
 “It’s hot but not too hot.
 Just enough that the girls wear practically nothing.”

 “You really do have a one track mind Padfoot,” Peter chuckled as he leaned up against the trunk of the large tree.
 Remus sat down as well and took a deep sigh as he looked out at the lake.
 It truly was a beautiful day but deep down inside, he felt something other than joy.
 He knew this would be the last time he would experience Hogwarts in September as a student and suddenly slipped into a pensive sadness.